 In New York, if your home sells for less than you owe on the mortgage loan, you might have to pay the lender the difference, which is called a "deficiency."
-Read on to learn what a deficiency judgment is, whether your mortgage lender can collect one against you in New York, and what happens to the deficiency in a short sale or a deed in lieu of foreclosure in New York.
+Read on to learn what a deficiency judgment is, when your mortgage lender can collect one against you in New York, and what happens to the deficiency in a short sale or a deed in lieu of foreclosure in New York.

 When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 Example.
 Say the total debt owed is $400,000, but the home sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.

-Foreclosures in New York are judicial, which means the lender has to go through state court to get one.
-(In nonjudicial states, the lender can foreclose without going to court.)
+Foreclosures in New York are judicial, which means the lender has to go through state court to foreclose.
+(In a nonjudicial foreclosure, the lender can foreclose without going to court.
 To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 In New York, the lender may obtain a deficiency judgment against the borrower.
 (N.Y.
 Real Prop.
 Act.
 Law § 1371).

 The deficiency is limited by the fair market value of the property, which is determined by the court.
 (N.Y.
 Real Prop.
 Act.
 Law § 1371).

 Example: If the total debt is $400,000 and the lender bids $350,000 at the foreclosure sale and purchases the property, the deficiency is $50,000.
 Generally, this means the lender could get a deficiency judgment for $50,000 and then collect that amount from the borrower.
-However, if the court determines that the fair market value of the property is really $175,000, the lender could only obtain a deficiency judgment in the amount of $25,000.
+However, if the court determines that the fair market value of the property is really $375,000, the lender could only obtain a deficiency judgment in the amount of $25,000.